CAYdenberg/wikode/README.md

 1. `cp .env_example .env`

-1. Open .env in a text eidtor.
+1. Open .env in a text editor.
 Enter a port (usually 3000) and leave env as `development`.
 Enter a random secret key (I use one from https://api.wordpress.org/secret-key/1.1/salt/) and your Mongo connection information (e.g. `localhost:27017/data`).

 1. Run `gulp` to build resources.

 1. Run `npm start`, open a browser and go to `http://localhost/3000` or whatever port you used above.

 1. To begin development with watch and automatic reloading, run `gulp watch`.
 A new browser tab should open at `localhost:3001`.

-### Tests ###

-1. Run tests with